opendaylight/docs/docs/developer-guide/developing-apps-on-the-opendaylight-controller.rst

        Define value for property 'classPrefix':  ${artifactId.substring(0,1).toUpperCase()}${artifactId.substring(1)}
        Define value for property 'copyright': : Copyright (c) 2015 Yoyodyne, Inc.

-3. Accept the default value of classPrefix that is, ``(${artifactId.substring(0,1).toUpperCase()}${artifactId.substring(1)})``.
+3. Accept the default value of classPrefix, that is:
+   ``(${artifactId.substring(0,1).toUpperCase()}${artifactId.substring(1)})``.
    The classPrefix creates a Java Class Prefix by capitalizing the first character of the artifactId.